Woeler/esosets-wordpress/README.md

 ```[esoskill id="8" tooltip="true"]```

+You can find all the skill ids [here](https://eso-skillbook.com/skills/byid).

 ## Skill bars
 In order to use this plugin you must use shortcodes in your Wordpress posts and pages.
 You need the skill id of all the skills on the bar.
 Lets say you want to include the Dragonknight Standard skill and fill a skillbar with it, which has id 8.
 You would use the following shortcode.